-- At Hillcross we work closely with parents in order to keep you informed of all aspects of school life.
-We have: - a home school agreement on which to base strong, positive relationships - an open door policy members of the Senior Leadership Team are in the playground at the beginning and end of every day; messages can be passed between parents and staff in the mornings and, if more time is required, staff are happy to meet with parents to at a mutually convenient time on request - individual communication books - a comments box in the main office - school email address usually checked within 48 hours (term time only) - a regular newsletter from the Headteacher - regular written communication about school events - an email service - a school website - regular pupil progress meetings (parents' evenings) - termly progress celebration evenings (parents can come in with their child to look at their books together) - a written report for parents/guardians about your child once a year
+- At Hillcross we work closely with parents in order to keep them informed of all aspects of school life.
+We have: - a home school agreement on which to base strong, positive relationships - an open door policy members of the Senior Leadership Team are in the playground at the beginning and end of every day; and brief messages can be passed between parents and staff at the end of the day.
+If more time is required, staff are happy to speak to parents on the phone or to arrange to meet with them at a mutually convenient time on request - a school email address which is checked regularly (usually within 48 hours, term time only) - a regular newsletter from the Headteacher - a weekly communication bulletin with school updates and information about school events - an email service (Parentmail) - a school website - formal parent's meetings to discuss pupil progress - termly progress celebration evenings (where parents can come in to school with their child to look at their books together) - a written report for parents/guardians about your child once a year